Lochnivar/ashverse/books/book-04-the-ashes.md

 - **Exact Years Covered:** 1920-1939
 - **Final Page Count Target:** 450-500 pages
 - **Status:** Planning
-- **Core Arc:** California becomes its own nation, the triad is forged in German stupidity, and Europe burns again
+- **Core Arc:** California becomes its own nation (Treaty of San Francisco, 1931), the triad is forged in German stupidity (Zimmerman Telegram), and Europe burns again.
+The final scene: a Fairfax and a Meade on opposite sides of the continent read "GERMANY INVADES POLAND" and think: "We thought our war was the big one."

 ## Book Blurb
 September 30, 1939.
 Europe burns again.
 And the continent watches.